scikit-hep/awkward/docs-sphinx/reference/ak.types.Type.rst

 The type subclasses are listed below.

-   * :doc:`ak.types.ArrayType`: type of a high-level :class:`ak.Array`,
+   * :class:`ak.types.ArrayType`: type of a high-level :class:`ak.Array`,
      which includes the length of the array (and hence is not composable with other types).
-   * :doc:`ak.types.UnknownType`: a type that is not known, for example in :class:`ak.layout.EmptyArray`.
+   * :class:`ak.types.UnknownType`: a type that is not known, for example in :class:`ak.layout.EmptyArray`.
-   * :doc:`ak.types.PrimitiveType`: numbers and booleans.
+   * :class:`ak.types.PrimitiveType`: numbers and booleans.
-   * :doc:`ak.types.RegularType`: nested lists, each with the same length.
+   * :class:`ak.types.RegularType`: nested lists, each with the same length.
-   * :doc:`ak.types.ListType`: nested lists with unconstrained lengths.
+   * :class:`ak.types.ListType`: nested lists with unconstrained lengths.
-   * :doc:`ak.types.RecordType`: records or tuples.
+   * :class:`ak.types.RecordType`: records or tuples.
-   * :doc:`ak.types.OptionType`: data that might be missing (None in Python).
+   * :class:`ak.types.OptionType`: data that might be missing (None in Python).
-   * :doc:`ak.types.UnionType`: heterogeneous data; one of several types.
+   * :class:`ak.types.UnionType`: heterogeneous data; one of several types.

-All :doc:`ak.types.Type` instances have the following properties and methods in common.
+All :class:`ak.types.Type` instances have the following properties and methods in common.

 .. py:class:: Type